stair-lab/principal-agent-benchmarks/README.md

 `make all` runs only `analysis/` — the input is the shipped `data/*.csv` and `data/item_margins.parquet`.
 It does not require GPU access, the raw evaluation panels, or LLM API keys.

-Currently reproduced: Figures 2 and 3, Tables 1, 2, and 4.
+Reproduces Figures 2 and 3, Tables 1, 2, and 4.

 ## Data files in `data/`